kingjinho/notes_datastructure_algorithm/src/data_structure/tree/README.md

 13. Skew - every node has only one child (only left: left skew, right: right skew)

+## terms

+- Node: data stored
+- Root Node: first node
+- Leaf Node: end of the node
+- parent-children relationship
+- Depth: from selected node to root
+- `Height: maximum length of from node to leaf node`
+- subtree: tree under certain node
+    - recursive!

 ## Examples of trees
 - Family tree
 - Organization Structure
 - DOM tree in HTML
+- JSON, YAML
 - Possible routes from home to destination
     - From home, we have 3 routes, and each route has another 2 routes, and each has another 5 routes to destination!